onlyquake/xonotic-wiki/overkill-tutorial.md

 - nades and
 - respawning near team mates.

 To excel at overkill there are two things to practice: aim and speed.
-If you're feeling old or your reflexes aren't that good, don't despair: Speed is the more important of the two.
-Some people focus on movement almost exclusively.
-Accuracy won't help your enemy if he can't keep up with your speed.
+If you're feeling old or your reflexes aren't that good, don't despair, speed is the more important of the two.
+Even some of the best players focus on movement almost exclusively.

 Table of Contents
 -----------------